Krishna Bose

 Krishna Bose (26 December 1930 – 22 February 2020) was an Indian politician, educator, author and social worker.
-She was a Member of Parliament elected from the Jadavpur constituency in West Bengal as an All India Trinamool Congress candidate.
+She was a Member of Parliament elected from the Jadavpur constituency in West Bengal as an Trinamool Congress candidate.

 She taught at City College, Kolkata for 40 years, and thereafter remained its principal for 8 years.

 Early life and background

 Bose was born on 26 December 1930 in Dacca to Charu C. Chaudhuri and Chhaya Devi Chaudhurani.
 Her father specialised in constitutional studies and was one of the secretaries of the West Bengal Legislative Assembly.
 She married Sisir Kumar Bose, on 9 December 1955 and has two sons, Sumantra Bose, Sugata Bose and a daughter Sarmila Bose.
 Sisir Bose is the son of Sarat Chandra Bose, the elder brother of Subhas Chandra Bose.
 He too fought against the British Raj and was imprisoned in Lahore Fort and Red Fort for his role in Subhas Chandra Bose's escape from Calcutta in 1941 during the Quit India Movement and World War II.

 Bose has a B.A.
 (Hons.) and an M.A. in English Literature from Calcutta University, Calcutta, West Bengal and the prestigious degree of Sangeet-Visharad from Bhatkhande Music Institute, Lucknow, Uttar Pradesh.